 So Google needs to branch out and innovate to continue to drive its stellar historical growth.
 Let’s face it; Google has tried many things and failed, which is admirable.

 The simple explanation of why Microsoft is not considered a FAANG is because where do you put the M in the FAANG abbreviation.
 In actuality, Microsoft has all of the trademark signs of a FANNG stock.
 It still grows fast, it is a technology stock, and it is an industry leader.

 The FAANGs are the new tech era’s darlings, and there are high expectations for their business growth.

 Therefore as we have seen with Netflix and Facebook, any reset in growth projections will likely produce an overly excessive reaction from investors.

 Why buy one FAANG, when you can buy them all?

-Volatility could be the name of the game going forward.
+Volatility could be the name of the game in the future.
 As suggested at the beginning of the article, do not place all your eggs in one basket and ensure you diversify and manage risk accordingly.

-My personal opinion is that the business models of NETFLIX and APPLE do not rely on selling your data or pushing adverts to consumers and are, therefore, ethical buys.
+My personal opinion is that NETFLIX and APPLE’s business models do not rely on selling your data or pushing adverts to consumers and are, therefore, ethical buys.
 But all of the FAANG stocks have serious benefits, and you would be unwise to choose one over the other.